KakoozaJerry/getting_started_with_colab/README.md

     - [Prediction]()
     - [Cross-Validation]()
 - [How to run a job with GPU]()

 ---
+## Basic Python Operations in Notebooks
-## My First Notebook
+### My First Notebook

 You will need a Gmail account as Colab implicitly uses Google Drive for storing your notebooks, ensure that you are logged in to your Google Drive account before proceeding further.

-Step 1 – Open this URL in your browser.[Colab](https://colab.research.google.com) It will display the following Screen.
+Step 1 – Open this URL in your browser.[https://colab.research.google.com](https://colab.research.google.com) It will display the following Screen.

 ![Test Image](./images/1.PNG "Test Title")